 If a pupil is late to morning registration then must be sent to the office to sign in so that the reason for lateness and the number of minutes late can be recorded.

-If a pupil is late to afternoon registration, please record the number of minutes late on the register.
+If a pupil is late to afternoon registration, the form tutor will record the number of minutes late on the register.

 Teacher Responsibilities